MichaelSchneeberger/do-notation/README.md

-# Do-notation
+# Donotation

-Do-notation is a Python package that introduces Haskell-like do notation using a Python decorator.
+Donotation is a Python package that introduces Haskell-like do notation using a Python decorator.
 This decorator allows for the elegant composition of monadic operations by translating generator functions into a sequence of monadic `flat_map` method calls.

 ## Features